Blue-Bag/ansible-role-first5git/README.md

     git_enablerepo: ""

-This variable, a well as `git_packages`, will be used to install git via a particular `yum` repo if `git_install_from_source` is false (CentOS only).
+This variable, as well as `git_packages`, will be used to install git via a particular `yum` repo if `git_install_from_source` is false (CentOS only).
 Any additional repositories you have installed that you would like to use for a newer/different Git version.

     git_packages:
       - git